– My mission as a musician pursues a primordial idea: to exalt the concertante music of “our time”. –

 Later she continued her training at the Music Academy of the University of Basel, Switzerland, obtaining a Master’s Degree in Performance of Free Improvisation in 2016 under the tuition of Alfred Zimmerlin and Fred Frith.

-Anna Paolina has worked with composers such as: Helmut Lachenmann, Ivan Fedele, Beat Furrer, Bruno Ducol, Iradj Sahbai, Hector Quintanar, Juan Pablo Muñoz, Víctor Ibarra, Javier G. Compeán…
+Anna Paolina has worked with composers such as: Helmut Lachenmann, Ivan Fedele, Beat Furrer, Iradj Sahbai, Bruno Ducol, Héctor Quintanar and Mark André; and with talented young composers like Rodolfo Acosta, Juan Pablo Muñoz, Víctor Ibarra, Juan Arroyo, David Hernández-Ramos, Rodrigo Valdéz-Hermoso, Javier G. Compeán, José Luis Hurtado, Javier Muñoz Bravo, Alireza Farhang and Maurilio Cacciatore.

 In 2008 she cofounded CEGAC (Composers and Performers of Guanajuato A.C.), a Mexican association mainly aimed at the dissemination of contemporary music, the promotion of cultural heritage, as well as the exchange between artists.
 And in 2009 she founded with the flutist Olivia Abreu Ensemble Vertebræ, chamber music ensemble with variable instrumentation, dedicated to premiering and furthering contemporary innovative repertoire.